panelarrow

 The Merchant Marines have always played a pivotal and important role in American history.
 Without their efforts and sacrifice the wars of the twentieth century could have turned out very different.
 A series of acts passed by Congress in 1916, 1920, and 1936 would officially organize the Merchant Marines into a well-trained and disciplined organization set about to answer the call to action during World War II.
 Many genealogically valuable records can be searched to find your merchant mariner ancestors.

-Introduction to Military Genealogy Research:
+Introduction to Military History Research:

 Beginning genealogy research on your ancestors who served in the military is not without rewards; research can be both challenging and daunting for persons not familiar with the records, repositories, and the methodology employed to find details of military service.
 This lecture focuses on a large number of records, strategies, and techniques on how to research military ancestors from the colonial era through Vietnam that can be used to discover facts about your ancestor’s life”